2014–15 Texas Tech Lady Raiders basketball team

-The 2014–15 Texas Tech Lady Raiders basketball team will represent Texas Tech University in the 2014–15 college basketball season.
-It will be head coach Candi Whitaker's second season at Texas Tech.
-The Lady Raiders, were members of the Big 12 Conference and will play their home games at the United Supermarkets Arena.
+The 2014–15 Texas Tech Lady Raiders basketball team represented Texas Tech University in the 2014–15 college basketball season.
+It was head coach Candi Whitaker's second season at Texas Tech.
+The Lady Raiders, were members of the Big 12 Conference and played their home games at the United Supermarkets Arena.
 They finished the season 15–16, 5–13 in Big 12 play to finish in last place.
 They lost in the first round of Big 12 women's tournament to West Virginia.